-While it is possible to pick up work through personal contacts, if you don’t want to spend your days translating restaurant menus, the vast majority of the best jobs are handled through a professional translation agency such as Translators Family.
+While it is possible to pick up work through personal contacts, if you don’t want to spend your days translating restaurant menus, the vast majority of the best jobs are handled through professional translation agencies.

-NOTE: At our translation services company we offer regular, ongoing work for professional freelance translators.
+NOTE: At our translation agency we offer regular, ongoing work for professional freelance translators.
 So you need spend less time marketing your services, as your work will speak for itself!

 The rate per word is often dependent on the subject matter, with technical translators generally earning more.
 It’s also worth noting that some language pairs are more sought after than others.
 For example, there are far more English into Russian translators than say Icelandic into English; as a result the word rate is often lower for the language pairs with greater competition.